eleev/swift-design-patterns/README.md

 - **MVVM:** is a software architectural pattern that facilitates a separation of development of the graphical user interface – be it via a markup language or `GUI` code – from development of the business logic or back-end logic (the data model).
 The view model of `MVVM` is a value converter, meaning the view model is responsible for exposing (converting) the data objects from the model in such a way that objects are easily managed and presented [[1](#references)]
 - **MVVM-C:**
 - **VIPER:** `VIPER` is an application of `Clean Architecture` to `iOS` apps.
 The word `VIPER` is a backronym for `View`, `Interactor`, `Presenter`, `Entity`, and `Routing`. `Clean Architecture` divides an app’s logical structure into distinct layers of responsibility.
 This makes it easier to isolate dependencies (e.g. your database) and to test the interactions at the boundaries between layers [[8](#references)]
+- **RIBs:** is the cross-platform architecture framework developed by Uber.
+RIBs means: Router, Interactor and Builder, which are core components of this architecture.
+The key aspects of the architecure are: modible apps with large number of engineers and nested states [[10](#references)]
+- **Clean-Swift:** is a derivarive of the `Clean Archtiecure` proposed by Uncle Bob
 - **DAO:** - `DAO` stands for `Data Access Object`. `DAO` provides abstract interface to a database or other persistence storage mechanism.

 ## 🐦 Swift Patterns